hdavidviloria/gsheetledger/README.md

-# Google Sheets Accounting System to keep track of revenue (w/ Dropdown Menu and customer log)
+# Google Sheets Accounting System to keep track of revenue (w/ dropdown menu and customer log)

 ## Introduction
 Hi there!
 I created this system to keep track of revenue during a fair our school had.
 It's essentially a Google Sheet system in which for every customer that orders, you select the order in the dropdown menu (and how much orders) — and the revenue will automatically be inputted and calculated.
 Hope this will help you in whatever way it can :)